Ethan Gutmann

 Personal profile

-Ethan Gutmann is a hydrometeorologist in the Research Applications Lab at the National Center for Atmospheric Research (NCAR).
+Ethan Gutmann is a hydrometeorologist and the director of the Water Cycle Applications Program in the Research Applications Lab at the National Center for Atmospheric Research (NCAR).
 Dr. Gutmann has a background in hydrology, geology, and computer science; he found a happy marriage of these in large scale hydroclimate research.
 Dr. Gutmann has published scientific articles in topics related to hydrology, mountain snowpack, and climate change; most of his work has focused on understanding the impacts of climate change on water resources and mountain snowpack.
-Dr. Gutmann is the chair of the AMS Mountain Meteorology committee and the lead scientist and developer of the Intermediate Complexity Atmospheric Research model (ICAR).
-He has worked closely with water resource managers at the US Bureau of Reclamation and the Army Corps of Engineers, as well as with scientists at NASA, NOAA, and various universities around the world.
+Dr. Gutmann is the past chair of the AMS Mountain Meteorology committee and the lead scientist and developer of the Intermediate Complexity Atmospheric Research model (ICAR).
+He has worked closely with water resource managers at the US Bureau of Reclamation and the Army Corps of Engineers, as well as with scientists at NASA, NOAA, DoD, and universities around the world.

 Outside of science, Gutmann is also an avid outdoor enthusiast and is enjoying introducing his kids to backpacking, climbing, skiing, and more.
-His passion for the outdoors has taken him to remote mountains around the world.
-This has furthered an interest in snow related processes in high altitude regions, leading to his current research in snow modeling and measurement, as well as atmospheric modeling of precipitation and turbulence in the mountains.
+His passion for the outdoors has taken him to remote mountains around the world, which has furthered an interest in snow related processes in high altitude regions.
+This partially explains his current research in snow modeling and measurement, as well as atmospheric modeling of precipitation and turbulence in the mountains.
 In addition, Ethan enjoys scientific outreach, having dabbled in science blogging at arstechnica, and science videography with Earth Initiatives.

 Research interests

-Ethan Gutmann studies climate downscaling for hydrology, mountain snowpack, interception measurement, land surface atmosphere interaction, and soil hydrology.
-Most recently he has been developing the Intermediate Complexity Atmospheric Research model (ICAR).
+Ethan Gutmann studies meteorological downscaling for hydrology, mountain snowpack measurement and modeling, canopy interception measurement, land surface atmosphere interactions, and soil hydrology.

 ICAR

-Ethan has developed the Intermediate Complexity Atmospheric Research model (ICAR) which is capable of running hundreds to thousands of times faster than state of the art regional climate models (e.g. WRF) while still providing ~90% of the information about precipitation and temperature patterns.
-ICAR will allow climate models to be downscaled based on first principles instead of statistics.
-ICAR simulations can run with a high-resolution over the continental US for over a hundred years for each of one hundred differen climate model scenarios with only modest computational costs.
+Ethan developed the Intermediate Complexity Atmospheric Research model (ICAR), which is capable of running hundreds to thousands of times faster than state of the art regional climate models (e.g. WRF) while still providing ~90% of the information about precipitation and temperature patterns.
+ICAR enables quasi-dynamical downscaling of global models based on first principles instead of statistics.
+More recent work has focused on the use of modern machine learning foundation models to perform dynamical downscaling from hours to decades.

 Snow Measurement